Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 | pic       | 1.21  |    513216 | 113368      | 1.767 | 107108.9  | 6252.6     |
 | Intel.pdf | 7.955 | 26192768  | 24035022    | 7.34  | 22460985.9| 1570794.9  |

-We get better result for all files except `pic`, which again become bigger.
+We get better results for all files except `pic`, which again become bigger.
 The problem lies in the Order-N contexts that we don’t free from symbols that have not appeared there for a long time, due to which the coding efficiency drops greatly for this kind of data.
-Interesting that the first method of context tree building when we did a full search for the current context staring from the very beginning, didn’t have such a problem, and basic PPMC compressed pic to 0.818 bpb.
-We will fix it now and, in addition, add symbols sorting at `rescale()`.
+Interesting that the first method of context tree building when we did a full search for the current context starting from the very beginning, didn’t have such a problem, and basic PPMC compressed pic to 0.818 bpb.
+We will fix it now and, in addition, add symbol sorting at `rescale()`.
 I also took the implementation of this from ppmdf.
 The code within the function body will get a little bigger, but it consists only of basic operations.

 ```
 void rescale(context* Context)